-The Smart Caching feature of Studio for InDesign and InCopy allows a file to be automatically downloaded onto a user's system when the file is routed to that user.
+With the Smart Caching feature of Studio for InDesign and InCopy, a file can be automatically downloaded onto a user's system when the file is routed to that user.
 Downloading the file takes place in the background while the user continues working with Studio for InDesign and InCopy.

 As a result, the file is immediately available when the user wants to edit the file and saves the user from having to manually start the download process and then having to wait for it to be completed.